defactojml/1-portfolio-site/nanodegree/q&a-sessions/questions-23-06.md

 # Q & A - Testing on Mobile devices (June 23rd session)

-Context: trying to do remote debugging on the portfolio site (only available on localhost) for both iPhone & Samsung devices
+Context: trying to remote debug the portfolio site (only available on localhost) for both iPhone & Samsung devices

-### Remote debugging samsung s5 - chrome on mac
-I have been successfull remote debuging a localhost page on port 8080 (hosted on apache)

-I have **not** been successfull remote debuging a localhost page on port 63342 (default port used by webstorm)

-**Any idea on how to solve the problem in this context?**

 ### Remote debugging iphone  5 - safari on mac (using safari’s web inspector)